 About our service

-Our children's orthopaedic service provides intervention to children and young people with both musculoskeletal and orthopaedic problems.
-The service offers assessment and diagnosis, and provides evidence-based treatment intervention.
+The children and young people’s orthopaedic service provides intervention for a range of orthopaedic, musculoskeletal and neurological conditions.
+We offer assessment, diagnosis and appropriate treatment interventions.
 The service also offers support for children, young people, and their families when appropriate.

 We see children and young people, from birth up to 16 years of age, for a range of musculoskeletal and orthopaedic conditions:

-- Orthopaedic conditions requiring intervention for neurological conditions, (cerebral palsy), Spina Bifida
+• Orthopaedic conditions requiring intervention for neurological conditions

 There a some conditions our Children's Orthopaedic team are unable to see, including: